 - How to Vet Candidates in the Interview.

 Remember, if you want to vet someone effectively for a job, first you need to clearly identify the skills, traits and aspirations that will make them a perfect fit for the role.

-The first stage of employee vetting takes place when you receive applications from people who hope to work for your company.
+In the vetting process for employment, the first stage of staff vetting takes place when you receive applications from people who hope to work for your company.

 Candidate vetting starts with evaluating CVs, cover letters, portfolios and other application materials submitted by applicants.